AdobeDocs/workfront.fr-FR/help/quicksilver/planning/planning-and-genstudio-integration/get-started-with-workfront-planning-and-genstudio-integration.md

 <!--use this article to make this one similar to it: https://experienceleague.adobe.com/en/docs/workfront/using/adobe-workfront-integrations/review-approval-integrations/wf-proof-and-genstudio-->

-# Prise en main de l’intégration d’Adobe Workfront Planning et d’Adobe GenStudio for Performance Marketing
+# Commencer avec l’intégration d’Adobe Workfront Planning et d’Adobe GenStudio for Performance Marketing

 <!--<span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>